-02 03 04 By mid of 2023 hot spots of present and future habitat fragmentation have been identified for the 3 countries anvd concrete recommendations for protected areas, connectivity corridors, and crossing structures (as mitigation measures) are elaborated and presented to relevant authorities and stakeholders.
-By mid of 2023, the support of relevant governmental and civil society stakeholders of the cooperation for bear and habitat conservation has been secured in each of By mid of 2023 pilot population monitoring areas have been selected and stakeholders trained in monitoring methods.
+By mid of 2023 hot spots of present and future habitat fragmentation have been identified for the 3 countries anvd concrete recommendations for protected areas, connectivity corridors, and crossing structures (as mitigation measures) are elaborated and presented to relevant authorities and stakeholders.

+By mid of 2023 pilot population monitoring areas have been selected and stakeholders trained in monitoring methods.

 By mid of 2023 Bear Emergency Teams will be trained in all three countries.

-TIMEFRAME APRIL 2022 - SEPTEMBER 2023 IMPLEMENTATION:
+TIMEFRAME APRIL 2022 - SEPTEMBER 2023

+IMPLEMENTATION:

 APRIL 4TH, 2022 THE KICK-OFF MEETING The Kick-Off meeting between five TBB PPNEA staff members and a GIS expert was done with the purpose of familiarizing the participants with the project and its objectives, as well as the relevant activities.
 Additionally, the availability of existing data from their past projects and those collected by other relevant institutions in the TBB study area was discussed.
-Moreover, the GIS expert outlined the Protected Areas in the country, Natura 2000 and Emerald areas, and the existing and planned grey infrastructure in relation to hotspot habitat fragmentation.
-SEPTEMBER 7, 2022, KORÇA FIRST CONSULTATIVE MEETING/WORKSHOP.
+Moreover, the GIS expert outlined the Protected Areas in the country, Natura 2000 and Emerald areas, and the existing and planned grey SEPTEMBER 7, 2022, KORÇA FIRST CONSULTATIVE MEETING/WORKSHOP.

-The meeting was attended by 10 participants, PPNEA staff engaged in the implementation of the project, participants from the Regional Hunters' Associations of Korça, Pogradec and Devoll, the Librazhdi Beekeepers' Association, Pylli i Blertë Environmental Association, Enkelana Pogradec Association, Agri-EN NGO, Regional Administration of Protected Areas of Korça and the Directorates of Forests and Pastures of Prrenjas and Devoll Municipalities.
+Meanury The meeting was attended by 10 participants, PPNEA staff engaged in the implementation of the project, participants from the Regional Hunters' Associations of Korca, Pogradec and Devoll, the Librazhdi Beekeepers' Association, Pylli i Blertë Environmental Association, Enkelana Pogradec Association, Agri-EN NGO, Regional Administration of Protected Areas of Korca and the Directorates of Forests and Pastures of Prrenias and Devoll Municipalities.
 The main topics discussed at the meeting were the current state of the brown bear population in Albania, the challenges, and the importance of preserving the species in the country.
 SEPTEMBER 12, 2022, BERAT MEETING IN BERAT

-The meeting was attended by PPNEA staff engaged in the implementation of the project, participants from the Regional Associations of Hunters of Kuçova, Berat, Poliçan and Skrapar, the Albanian National Federation for Hunting and Conservation, the Regional Administration of Protected Areas of Berat and Gjirokastra and the Municipalities of Berat, Dimal and Skrapar.
+The meeting was attended by PPNEA staff engaged in the implementation of the project, participants from the Regional Associations of Hunters of Kucova, Berat, Polican and Skrapar, the Albanian National Federation for Hunting and Conservation, the Regional Administration of Protected Areas of Berat and Gjirokastra and the Municipalities of Berat, Dimal and Skrapar.
 EVALUATION By the end of 2021, the support of relevant governmental and civil society stakeholders in the cooperation for brown bear and habitat conservation has been secured in each of the three countries.
-During 2022, PPNEA identified and prepared a list of local and national core stakeholders and different institutions that were relevant to build cooperation and working together on the brown bear and its habitat protection within study areas. - The National Agency of Protected AreasMunicipalitiesUniversities - 4 Regional Agencies of Protected Areas (Korça, Elbasan, Berat and Gjirokastra) - Hunting Federation in Albania - Hunter Associations and local NGOs NEXT STEP - PPNEA will continue lobbying work with GOs to get the green light for signing the TBB MoU in which it will be sending the final version of the TBB MoU to the MTE. - Merge the monitoring and BET protocols to be in the same line with all international partners. - Increasing the capacity of the relevant institutions for brown bear monitoring.
+During 2022, PPNEA identified and prepared a list of local and national core stakeholders and different institutions that were relevant to build cooperation and working together on the brown bear and its habitat protection within study areas.
+The National Agency of Protected Areas Hunting Federation in Albania - Municipalities - Universities - 4 Regional Agencies of Protected Areas (Korça, Elbasan, Berat and Gjirokastra) - Hunter Associations and local NGOs NEXT STEP - PPNEA will continue lobbying work with GOs to get the green light for signing the TBB MoU in which it will be sending the final version of the TBB MoU to the MTE. - Merge the monitoring and BET protocols to be in the same line with all international partners. - Increasing the capacity of the relevant institutions for brown bear monitoring.
 FEASIBILITY STUDY ON ENHANCING CONNECTIVITY CONSERVATION IN THE PONT FOCUS REGION: ALBANIA AND NORTH MACEDONIA